syncthing/docs/rest/system-status-get.rst

 GET /rest/system/status
 =======================

 Returns information about current system status and resource usage.
-The CPU percent value has been deprected from the API and will always report 0.
+The CPU percent value has been deprecated from the API and will always report 0.

 .. code-block:: json